Bartmr/thecodeventure-challenge-2017-fullstack/README.md

+#### Fullstack challenge from The Code Venture.
+It's a Hacker News Client made with ReactJS, HappiJS and a internal cache system with reply queues.

 ## Setup:
 * Set environment variables if you just want to run the server without starting any client-side views build or dev systems:
     * `NODE_ENV` - Set to `development` or `production` according to the context.